imperiumclansoftware/imperiumclansoftware/README.md

 # Imperium Clan Software

-we are independant developers specialised in php an symfony. we proposed a collection of symfony bundles for simplify application developpement.
+We are independant developers specialised in php an symfony. we proposed a collection of symfony bundles for simplify application developpement.